Is Using Instagram Beneficial to Well-being?

 Does using Instagram create a sense of belonging?

-Does using social media has a positive or negative affect on our wellbeing?
-Some research suggests that social media might have a positive influence on life satisfaction, while other research connects social media use with anxiety, depression and loneliness.
+Does using social media have a positive or negative effect on our wellbeing?
+Some research suggests that social media might have a positive influence on life satisfaction, while other research connects social media use with anxiety, depression, and loneliness.
 Much of the debate surrounding this argument may also be related to the type of social media platform individuals use, the various functions of these, or a person’s motivation for using a particular platform.

 Motivations for using social media